KerrySteele-Jones/MyWork/submissions/week-2-sub/readme.md

                                            wire4.jpg

-## 👀 How to view website

-Follow the link to website on GitHub -

 ## 👀 How to view wireframe sketches

 Wireframe images to see how this all started can be found in the assets > wireframes folder.
 There may be somethings that I have changed as I went along.

 ## ✅ Commits to Git